sylvanus-mofor/sylvanus-mofor/README.md

 ## 💬 Expertise
 I am well-versed in:
-- AWS services including CloudFormation, Lambda, S3, EC2, and more
+- AWS services including IAM, CloudFormation, RDS, Lambda, S3, EC2, ECS and more
 - Tools and technologies like Terraform, Docker, Jenkins, Prometheus, and Grafana
 - Security, monitoring, and application delivery practices
+- Containerization tools such as Docker, DockerHub, Kubernetes, and EKS
 - Network and data protection strategies

 ## 📫 Contact Information